waynerobinson/xeroizer/README.md

 ```

 `batch_save` will issue one PUT request for every 2,000 unsaved records built within its block, and one
-POST request for evert 2,000 existing records that have been altered within its block.
+POST request for every 2,000 existing records that have been altered within its block.
 If any of the
 unsaved records aren't valid, it'll return `false` before sending anything across the wire;
 otherwise, it returns `true`. `batch_save` takes one optional argument: the number of records to
 create/update per request.
 (Defaults to 2,000.)